limmyj/Technical-Documentation-Page/README.md

 `CERTIFICATION PROJECT`

-This is one of the required projects to earn the certification.
+- This is one of the required projects to earn the certification.
+- For this project, you will build a technical documentation page to serve as instruction of reference for a topic.

 ## Objective
 Build an app that is functionally similar to https://technical-documentation-page.freecodecamp.rocks